The Best Aluminum Arrows: Three Choices

-That's a shame, in my opinion—aluminum arrows are tough and durable (and affordable), and they're a fantastic option for beginners.
+That's a shame, in my opinion—aluminum arrows are tough and durable, and I think they're a fantastic option for beginners.

-So, here are reviews of three of the best aluminum arrows / aluminum alloy arrows you can use.
+So here are reviews of three of (what I consider to be) the best aluminum arrows / aluminum alloy arrows you can use.
 I usually try to offer a few more options, but these are the only ones I feel really comfortable recommending.

 I hope this helps, and if you've got another variety of aluminum arrows you really like, leave me a comment and I'll update the list!

 [UPDATE: The original title of this post was "Aluminum Arrows: Three Choices," and in the original post, I reviewed three arrows.
-HOWEVER, I recently re-reviewed all three of those specific arrows, and I discovered that two of them were sub-par, so I've removed them from the post.
-So now it's basically a review of one aluminum arrow (the Easton Jazz), which are a great option for recurve bow users.
+HOWEVER, I recently re-reviewed all three of those specific arrows, and I discovered that I wasn't crazy about two of them, so I've removed them from the post.
+So now it's basically a review of one aluminum arrow (the Easton Jazz), which are a great option for recurve bow users, in my humble opinion.
 I can't give a recommendation for compound bow users who are looking for aluminum arrows, because honestly, I don't know of any.
-If I learn of any aluminum arrows that are a good fit for compound bows (got any suggestions?), I'll be sure update the post.
+If I learn of any aluminum arrows that are a good fit for compound bows (got any suggestions?), I'll be sure update the post.]

 Benefits of Aluminum Arrows

-Before we get started, let's look at aluminum arrows—what they are, and why they're worthwhile.
+Before we get started, let's look at aluminum arrows—what they are, and why they can be worthwhile.